Foreign tax credits (FTCs)

 - IP of copyrighted software resulting from a research or development project as defined for the purposes of the partial exemption of wage WHT for R&D and that has not yet generated income before 1 July 2016.

-Under the (old) PID regime, the benefit was only provided as of the year the patent was actually granted.
-Going forward, the benefit would also become available as of the date the patent is requested (and provided that the patent is actually granted afterwards).
+Under the IID regime, the benefit is available as of the date the patent is requested (and provided that the patent is actually granted afterwards).

-Without making any restrictions to SMEs, the following income will be considered as derived from the above qualifying IP in so far as the remuneration is included in the Belgian taxable result of the Belgian company or branch concerned:
+Without making any restrictions to SMEs, the following income is considered as derived from the above qualifying IP in so far as the remuneration is included in the Belgian taxable result of the Belgian company or branch concerned:

 - License fees.